zfirstalpha/alx-project-nexus/README.md

 ## Collaboration Experience
 - Worked with fellow ProDev frontend learners
 - Communicated with backend learners for API integration
-- Learned the importance of team synerg
+- Learned the importance of team synergy